 More Able, Gifted and Talented at Haggerston

 Haggerston demonstrates high ambition and aspiration for all of its students, including the more able and talented.
-There has over the past two years been a meticulous drive to raise the standards of our Policy, Provision and Practise for MAGT students to a judgement of outstanding and in November 2015 this was confirmed through the successful achievement of the Nace challenge award.
+There has over the past two years been a meticulous drive to raise the standards of our Policy, Provision and Practice for MAGT students to a judgement of outstanding and in November 2015 this was confirmed through the successful achievement of the Nace challenge award.

 Students are identified as more able and talented (MA) based on KS2 SATS results (a national criterion) and on their gifts and talents (GT) in individual subject areas.
 This register is shared with all staff, students and parents and their progress is monitored by the MAGT co-ordinator as well as through the usual Haggerston reporting system.

 All subjects consistently audit and develop curriculums to ensure there is challenge, excellence and also risk for students who are MAT.
 The offer both in and out of the classroom at Haggerston gives opportunities and experiences to demonstrate ambition and the important Haggerston character traits of resilience, curiosity and community spirit.
 Whether through a visit to a university, joining the masterclass London conference, participating in the MAGT mentoring scheme or ‘Cooking and Speaking in Spanish’ in after school activities, our More Able and Talented students can find a wide variety of ways to achieve and celebrate successes.

 Nace (the National Association for Able Children in Education) assessed all aspects of our work with more able and talented students.
 In lesson observations they concluded that Haggerston: